 The School District's governmental funds are accounted for using the modified accrual basis of accounting.
-Total governmental funds had revenues and other financing sources of \$115.0 million, and expenditures and other financing uses of \$117.1 million.
-There was a decrease in the fund balance totaling \$2.1 million dollars for the governmental funds as a whole, which is mostly attributed to capital project spending.
+Total governmental funds had revenues and other financing sources of \$119.0 million, and expenditures and other financing uses of \$116.4 million.
+There was an increase in the fund balance totaling \$2.6 million dollars for the governmental funds as a whole.